marvin-hansen/bazel-diesel-postgres/README.md

 Bazel configuration to build a Rust crate that uses Diesel with custom array data types in Postgres.

+A cargo-only version of this repo has recently (August 2024) been contributed to the Diesel project.
+See [PR #4169](https://github.com/diesel-rs/diesel/pull/4169) for more details.

 ### Setup:

 1) Start a Postgres server with database postgres and password postgres, either locally or in Docker i.e.